 Course overview

-A SMS is an organized approach to managing safety, including the necessary organizational structures, accountabilities, policies, objectives and procedures.
+A Safety Management System (SMS) is an organized approach to managing safety, including the necessary organizational structures, accountabilities, policies, objectives and procedures.

-The requirement for an SMS has now been embodied into Part 21 regulations for organizations responsible for the type design (Sub J) and/or production (Sub G) of aeronautical parts and articles.
+The requirement for a SMS has now been embodied into Part 21 regulations for organizations responsible for the type design (Sub J) and/or production (Sub G) of aeronautical parts and articles

 Product safety is determined by, and reflected in, the safety practices and behaviours in the workplace, as well as in the output of the product.

-Organizations need to consider operator, process, and product safety to understand how safety practices and culture can affect the safety outcomes of the organization – this practical course and workshop explains how .. .. ..
+Organizations need to consider operator, process, and product safety to understand how safety practices and culture can affect the safety outcomes of the organization.

 Course details